caspervonb/node-browser_process/doc/man/browser_process.findSync.3.md

+## NAME

-# browser_process.find -- search for the executable of a browser synchronously
+`browser_process.find` -- search for the executable of a browser synchronously

 ## SYNOPSIS